FatulM/shamsi_date/README.md

   return '${f.wN} ${f.d} ${f.mN} ${f.yy}';
 }

+// example output for Jalali: "پنج شنبه 21 دی 91"
+// example output for Gregorian: "Thursday 10 January 13"
 ```
 Then pass your Jalali or Gregorian dates to this function.
 [Date][] is super interface of Jalali and Gregorian classes.